cirosantilli/physics/beauty.md

 Counter intuitive.

-It is impossible to go faster than light.

 Special:

+-   It is impossible to go faster than light.

+    It is impossible to measure anything faster than light.
+Even if you are on a moving car towards the light.

 -   Matter can be converted into energy and vice versa.